isotopp/isotopp.github.io/content/posts/2020-09-25-mysql-dynamic-partitions-suck.md

 Except that would still fail if I insert too many rows in a single transaction.

 I may be able to run the calls to my stored procedures in an insert trigger, but that is overhead I'd rather not have for each row inserted.
-Also, I am pretty confident that the trigger will also trigger a number of bugs in rarely used code pathes. :-)
+Also, I am pretty confident that the trigger will also trigger a number of bugs in rarely used code paths. :-)

 ## Wishful thinking

 An actual solution would be a less cumbersome notation for partitions, specifically range partitioning by an auto_increment primary key, and range partitioning along a time dimensions.

-I should be able to write how many partitions of which bucket size I want insteaf of maintaining a giant if-then-else of `VALUES LESS THAN` statements.
+I should be able to write how many partitions of which bucket size I want instead of maintaining a giant if-then-else of `VALUES LESS THAN` statements.
 SQL is supposed to be a declarative language, after all.

-For the time dimension, I should be able to specifify the same, in retention time and intervals for the buckets.
+For the time dimension, I should be able to specify the same, in retention time and intervals for the buckets.
 MySQL would then create and drop partitions automatically, and generate the names for them automatically, too.

 So something like the following made-up syntax: